codeforboston/cliff-effects/README.md

 We are working on:

-- Benefits eligibility rules: Converting rules into backend logic
+- *Benefits eligibility rules*: Converting rules into backend logic
-- Data visualization: Experimenting with different ways of portraying "the cliff"
+- *Data visualization*: Experimenting with different ways of portraying "the cliff"
-- Simplifying user experience: Making the tool navigable by case workers
+- *Simplifying user experience*: Making the tool navigable by case workers

 ## How Can I Contribute?